 Sara's Tearooms is a family run, dog friendly cafe focused on delivering great service & quality food at value for money prices.
-From fresh coffee to cream teas, our menu has a variety of choices including many homemade meals & cakes.
+From fresh coffee to homemade meals and cakes, we can tailor our wide menu to cater for all your group needs.

-Traditional and contemporary crafts studios.
-Gifts, clothes, country food and fudge.
-Roses Centre.
-Meet the farmyard animals on Junior Farm, supervised activities every day.
+Crafts studios where you can meet our talented artisans.
+Gifts, clothes, Norfolk food and fudge.
+Plant & Rose Centre.
+Meet the farmyard animals on Junior Farm with fun daily activities.
 Children’s Funfair and Mini Adventure Golf Course.

 Great group visits